emon555502/sonori/README.md

 - **Pause/Resume Recording**: Pause/Resume recording
 - **Auto-Start Recording**: Begins recording as soon as the application launches
 - **Scroll Controls**: Navigate through longer transcripts
-- **Configurable**: Configure the model, language, and other settings in the config file (config.json)
+- **Configurable**: Configure the model, language, and other settings like keyboard shortcuts in the config file (config.json)
 - **Automatic Model Download**: Both Whisper and Silero VAD models are downloaded automatically

 ### Planned

-- **Fix keyboard shortcuts**: Currently, the application does not respond to any keyboard shortcuts
 - **Better error handling**: Handle errors gracefully and provide useful error messages
 - **Improve performance**: Lower CPU usage, lower latency, better multi-threaded code
 - **Better UI**: A better UI with a focus on more usability